 Temperature impacts power output

 Shading impacts power output.
-For example, bird poop, or anything else covering portions of a panel, will impact the overall product's output.
+For example, bird poop, or anything else covering portions of a panel, will affect the overall product's production.
 If the module's architecture is such that large cells are wired together in series, and one of the cells is shaded, the overall impact will likely be reduced voltage (significant power drop).

-The light spectrum will greatly affect output, and different solar technologies respond differently to different sources.
+The light spectrum will significantly affect output, and solar technologies respond differently to different sources.
 This is critical.